 xvi.
 Chollas Creek Metals TMDL

-The San Diego Regional Water Quality Control Board adopted the Chollas Creek Metals TMDL on June 13, 2007 to address the impairment of Chollas Creek due to dissolved copper, lead, and zinc.
+The San Diego Regional Water Quality Control Board adopted the Chollas Creek Metals TMDL on June 13, 2007, to address the impairment of Chollas Creek due to dissolved copper, lead, and zinc.

 Source Analysis

 The major urban runoff contributors of copper, lead, and zinc into Chollas Creek include freeways, commercial, and industrial land uses.
 Construction erosion is a potential source of metals in Chollas Creek.
 Sediment is assumed to not reside in Chollas Creek long enough to allow metal concentrations to build to high enough levels that the sediment becomes a source to the creek.
 However, construction sites covered under this General Permit are identified as Responsible Dischargers for the Chollas Creek Metals TMDL.